Privacy Policy

 • We will not share or swap your data with other charities without your explicit consent, including other cleft charities.

 The Fundraising Preference Service is a way for the public to opt out of different kinds of communications from specific charities, including direct mail and fundraising appeals.
 You’re welcome to submit a request through this service to change how you receive communications from CLAPA.
-However, if you contact us directly to change your preferences (or unsubscribe altogether), rest assured we won’t try to change your mind, and we’ll process your request as soon as possible.
+You can also contact us directly to change your preferences (or unsubscribe altogether).
+We won’t try to change your mind, and we’ll process your request as soon as possible.

 If you have any concerns about our fundraising practices, especially if it’s to do with how we handle your data, please get in touch with [email protected] or call us on 020 7833 4883.
 We take concerns like this very seriously and will do everything we can to make it right.